PriyoBh/abcTests/README.md

 Commands to run the tests =>

-for the ui tests => npm run uiTests for the api tests => npm run apiTests
+for the ui news page  tests => npm run uiNewsTests for the ui radio page tests => npm run uiRadioTests for the api tests in production => npm run apiTestsInProduction

+Please Note:- at present there is no task to run the api tests in test or staging as the webservice urls do not work in those environments.
+But they can be easily added in future by adding environment specific config files.